-Trying to figure out what the different types of roofs are, what the different roof designs and styles mean, and what roofing materials work best for your home can be overwhelming.
-There are many varieties to pick from depending on your roof type, the look you are going for, and the amount you can afford to spend.
-Let’s take a look at the different types of roofs, roof materials and roof designs.
+Trying to figure out the different roofing types, roof designs and styles, and which roofing materials work best for your home can be overwhelming.
+There are many varieties to pick from depending on your roof type, the look you want, and your budget.
+Below, we take a look at the different types of roofing materials, designs and styles.

 What are the different types of roofing materials?